HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   * HDF5 versions: 1.12.0
   * Environment settings: N/A
   * Trigger condition: Call H5Pregister2 to register a new file access property, then create a file using H5P_DEFAULT as file access property.

-**possible solutions**:
+###Possible solutions
   * Contact the HDF5 team to see if there is a way to update all existing property list after the property class is extended.
   * Avoid registering new properties, try to create our own class.
     + Need to study the way to create our own property class.
   * Solution after discussing with the HDF5 team.
 Instead of changing the property class to include new properties, new properties are inserted directly into every property list that needs logvol properties to be set.
     To achieve this, the log VOl exposes a "Set" and "Get" API for each property introduced.
 In the "Set" API, the VOL check whether the property exists in the property.
 If not, the property is inserted into the property list.
 Then, the value of the property can be in the property list as usual.
 In the "Get" API, the VOL check whether the property exists in the property.
 If so, the value is retrieved from the property list.
 Otherwise, the default value is returned.

 ---
 ## Improve Performance of Posting Dataset Write Requests